shekhar2010us/chef-essentials-repo-15/labs/chapter 3.md

 - create a recipe "setup" (using chef generate)
    - file '/etc/motd' with some content
    - package 'tree'
-- in cookbooks/workstation/recipes/default.rb
-   - include_recipe 'workstation::setup'
-- run the cookbook using setup full path
+- run the cookbook using setup.rb full path
-- run the cookbook using runlist
-- run the cookbook just by giving cookbook name
 ```